districtr/districtr/docs/05landmarks/coi-.md

 communities you create can be named or described and landmarks can be drawn, named and described.

-_Important Places doesn't cancel itself, must create before deleting._

-Conversely, Data Layers and Evaluation tabs often feature similar functionality to the Districting mode.
+Conversely, Data Layers and Evaluation tabs in Community use often feature similar functionality to the Districting mode.

-communityIdPlugins = [ToolsPlugin, DataLayersPlugin, CommunityPlugin];

-= ToolsPlugin
-- PopulationBalancePlugin
-= DataLayersPlugin
-+ CommunityPlugin
-- Evaluation Plugin
+Simply, the `ToolsPlugin` and the `PopulationBalancePlugin` are the same for both modes.
+The `PopulationBalancePlugin` and the `EvaluationPlugin` is reserved only for districting mode and the `CommunityBalancePlugin` is reserved for COI use.

 ## Loading through the State Portal